delightio/delight.ios/README.md

 By default, recordings will be at 50% scale for iPhones and non-Retina iPads, and 25% scale for Retina iPads.
 These numbers were chosen to strike a balance between recording quality, performance and upload time.
 To record at a different scale, call `[Delight setScaleFactor:]` before `[Delight startWithAppToken:]`.
 The scale factor is a number between 0 and 1, for example 0.5 for 50% scale.

-### Frame Rate ###
+### Maximum Frame Rate ###

-The frame rate will auto-adjust to become as high as possible.
-This may use up a lot of CPU, so you may want to reduce the frame rate to limit the effect on your app.
-To do so, call `[Delight setMaximumFrameRate:]` with the new maximum frame rate (in frames per second).
-You may need to experiment to find the right value.
-By default the maximum frame rate is 30 fps.
+The default and recommended maximum frame rate is 15 frames per second.
+You can call `[Delight setMaximumFrameRate:]` to set a different maximum frame rate.

 ### Recording Control ###